vsn011/bas_challenge/README.md

 Initialy 5 tables have been loaded:

 1. Employee - containing data about the employee (Employee ID) and hourly rate (Hourly Rate) for that employee for the given period (Start - End date).
-This table would be loaded incrementaly based on the Start date (where Start date >= last_load_date).
+This table would be loaded incrementally based on the Start date (where Start date >= last_load_date).
 Load on start date has been set on purpose since there should not be retroactive changes in previously invoiced period.
 Granularity is on the Hourly Rate level for the given period.
 2. TimeBooking - containing data about hourly entries (Hours) of an Employee (Employee ID) for a given SLA (SLA) on a daily level (Date).
 This table would be loaded incrementaly based on the Date column (where Date >= last_loat_date).
 Granularity is on an entry level (hours booked by an Employee per SLA per Day).
 3. Customers - containing data about customers (Customer ID, Customer).
 Full load, as it is not expected that this table has often changes or that many rows.
 Granularuty level is per customer.
 4. SLA - containing data about SLAs (SLA ID) for the given period (Start - End date) and the Budget for that period (Budget).
 This table would be loaded incrementaly based on the Start Date column (where Start date >= last_load_date).
 Granularity is on a SLA level for the given period, that is on the SLA period level.
 This is under hypothesis that the Budget should be planned in advanced, without retroactive changes.